bradschwartz/devcontainer.el/README.md

 A wrapper around [DevContainers](https//containers.dev).
 Currently just wraps the literal CLI tool.

-The best way to use this package is to clone this repo locally, add it to your load-path, and modify your init scripts with the following:
+The best way to use this package is to clone this repository locally, add it to your load-path, and modify your init scripts with the following:

 ```elisp